Written by Ben Goodey | 15th August 2025

 Head to your keyword research tool of choice and enter your brand name.

-Filter through these to look for questions that someone considering your product might ask.
+Find questions that someone considering your product might ask.

 For example, these are a few I’d select for the Airtable before their pivot.
 Each question factors into the purchase decision.